yasir101/simple_notebook_in_rails/README.md

 # NoteBook App

 This project is the simplest one.
-It conatains only CRUD oprations.
+It contains only CRUD oprations.

 Things Included: